Skip to main content

 Invoice detail and payment

-• Your business information (logo, name, address, phone, email, and website — whatever you’ve configured in Business Profile settings)
+• Your business information (logo, name, address, phone, email, and website — whatever you’ve configured in Business Profile settings) shown above the card

 • Their name and billing address